pybash1/UnHackable/CONTRIBUTING.md

-# Contributing
+# Contribution or Contributing

-Currently you cannot change the code of this program but if you want to contribute now you can provide better logo or suggest features to be added

-If you want to edit the code of this program but it will be available in the near future

-:+1: :+1: :+1:
+Incase you want to contribute to the Code of UnHackable then please join our Discord where you will get to know everything about that.

+Incase you dont want to be contribute to the Code then you can do the following:
+1. You can provide us with Better Icons(Join our Discord/Send me a link to an image or something like that).
+2. You can help us make the UX/UI better(Need to Join our Discord).
+3. Promote this Repository.